thangtvse/new-build-detector-webpack-plugin/README.md

 After you build your app, a file named "version.txt" is created at the dist folder.
 Please configure your hosting service/DNS/Web server to ignore this file from any types of cache (browser cache, DNS cache, web server cache,...)

-For example, if you are hosting your web site using s3 and cloudfront
+For example, if you are hosting your web site using s3 and cloudfront.
+The following script uploads your `build` folder into s3 and then rewrites the metadata of `version.txt` to make it ignored by cloudfront cache and browser cache.

 ```sh
 aws s3 sync --delete --cache-control max-age=2592000,public build/ s3://your-bucket/app-folder